 At Harrity, we believe that the ‘practice of law’ is advanced by a more diverse legal team – with diversity of background, upbringing, education, and perspective comes quality legal innovation.
 Hosted by Elaine Spector, The Diversity Channel is a collection of resources aimed at increasing diversity and inclusion in our field by sharing ideas and sparking conversations.

 Elaine has over 20 years of experience in intellectual property law and is Harrity’s first female Partner.
 In addition to her outstanding background in patent litigation and prosecution, Elaine is an avid believer in giving back and passionate about fostering diversity and inclusion in the legal field.
 She serves as Co-Chair of the Harrity Diversity Committee, Vice Chair of the IPO Diversity Committee, and Chair of the IPO D&I Committee Outreach Subcommittee.
-Elaine is also serves on the AIPLA Women in IP Law Committee as Chair of the Global Networking Event, Chair of the Outreach Committee, and as an Executive Team Member.
-She is a Board Member at No More Stolen Childhoods, a loving wife, and a proud mother of three.
+She is Chair of the Employment & Inclusion Committee for the nonprofit Patent Pathways™, a devoted wife, and a proud mother of three.

 Harrity Diversity Co-Chair Elaine Spector meets with diversity thought-leaders to discuss the benefits, challenges, and processes associated with increasing diversity in the field in this quarterly webinar series.